dan-fritchman/fritch.mn/www/nba-mvp-title.md

 * Joel Embiid: +1700
 * Russell Westbrook: +1800

 In addition to the five past MVPs, this top-ten list adds five players from three teams: Kawhi and Paul George from the Clippers, Lillard from Portland, and Embiid from Philadelphia.
-Anthony Davis joins Lebron as Lakers' representatives.
+Anthony Davis joins Lebron as Lakers representatives.

 It's rare for even seven teams to enter an NBA season with a realistic (say, greater than 1%) chance of winning a championship.
 2019-20 looks to be unusually up for grabs.
 Perhaps teams from outside this list (Utah, Denver) can claim just as good of chances to win the 2020 title.

-But history says to expect one of league's MVPs to end up lifting the Larry O-B.
+But history says to expect one of the MVPs to end up lifting the Larry O-B.

 ---